-In 2016 our laboratory met the requirements of the Ohio EPA for Total Microcystin analysis on drinking water samples by Ohio EPA Total (Extracellular and Intracellular) Microcystins- ADDA by ELISA Analytical Methodology.
 Microcystin toxin is the most common blue green algae toxin.
-With the help of the Ohio EPA, we tested for trace levels of algal toxins in 2015, 2016 & 2017.
-The newest Ohio EPA regulations on algal toxins levels for drinking water and in 2017 all of our entry point samples were non-detect.
+We tested for trace levels of algal toxins starting 2015 through 2018.
+We experienced some algal toxins levels in our raw water source from our reservoirs during 2018.
+However, all of our entry point samples were non-detect.
 The New Concord Water Treatment process has been effective in removing algal toxins from our reservoir water.